 Please download an application pack for more details.

-If you have questions, or would like an informal chat about the role, please contact Victoria Mayes, Head of Learning on 01908 558327.
+If you have questions, or would like an informal chat about the role, please contact Kate Chadwick, Deputy Director on 01908 558321.

-The closing date for receipt of applications is 9am on Monday 2 May.
+The closing date for receipt of applications is 9.30am on Monday 4 July, and interviews will be held at MK Gallery on 12 July.

 MK Gallery Trustees